Yearly Campus Ministry Events

 Freshmen Trip to St. Augustine, Florida

 This trip for incoming freshmen at St. Joe’s serves not only as an introduction to classmates and teachers at St. Joe’s, but more importantly as a first encounter with the Catholic spirit of the school.
 Senior class members of campus ministry help lead the freshmen in small groups, tours of the city, games, times of prayer, and more during this 2 day visit to this historic city.
-The 2016 Freshman Trip will take place from July 25 – 27.

 High School Campus Ministry Kick-Off Day